-- 3.5.1 Where an applicant or a member of their household has a history of behaviour which, in the opinion of Breckland Council, is unacceptable and makes the applicant currently unsuitable to be a tenant the Council may decide that the applicant does not qualify to be accepted onto the housing register.
-Unacceptable behaviour can include (but is not limited to) domestic or other abuse, harassment, anti-social behaviour, drug dealing or other criminal activity, failing to maintain or repair their home or associated garden or garage, noise nuisance or tenancy related debt.
-The decision will be made by a senior officer. - 3.5.2 When considering whether an applicant with a history of unacceptable behaviour qualifies to be accepted on the housing register or not, the Council will consider the nature of the behaviour, when it took place, the length of time that has elapsed since and whether there has been any change in circumstances which would show that the applicant or member of the applicant's household had amended their behaviour so that they are considered suitable to become a tenant.
-Guidance on this is detailed in Appendix C. - 3.5.3 If the Council decides that an applicant does not qualify to be accepted on the housing register because the applicant or a member of their household has a history of unacceptable behaviour that makes them unsuitable to be a tenant at the time of application, the applicant will be informed in writing of this decision and the reasons for the decision.
-They will also be informed how they can become a qualifying person, for example, by putting in place an arrangement to make payments towards rent arrears and adhering to this for a minimum length of time, or by the applicant showing that the circumstances or behaviour that made them unsuitable to be a tenant, has changed.
-Guidance on this is detailed in Appendix C. - 3.5.4 If an applicant is accepted on to the register but a change in their behaviour means that they are no longer a qualifying person, their housing application will be cancelled and the applicant will be notified in writing of this decision with the reasons for the decision.
-The decision that an applicant does not qualify for the housing register or an allocation may occur at the time of joining the housing register, at any time during the life of the application, at the time the applicant is allocated a property, or when the applicant has bid and has been short-listed for a property.
-The Housing Officer will make the decision.

-3.5.5 Applicants considered as not qualifying due to unacceptable behaviour have a right to ask for a review of the decision (see Chapter 6).
+- 3.5.1 Where an applicant or a member of their household has a history of behaviour which in the opinion of Breckland Council is unacceptable and makes the applicant unsuitable to be a tenant the council may decide that the applicant does not qualify to be accepted onto the housing register.
+Unacceptable behaviour can include (but is not limited to) domestic or other abuse, harassment, anti-social behaviour, drug dealing or other criminal activity, failing to maintain or repair their home or associated garden or garage, noise nuisance or tenancy related debt - 3.5.2 When considering whether an applicant with a history of unacceptable behaviour qualifies to be accepted on the housing register, the council will consider the nature of the behaviour, when it took place, the length of time that has elapsed since and whether there has been any change in circumstances which would show that the applicant or member of the applicant's household had amended their behaviour so that they are considered suitable to become a tenant - 3.5.3 If the council decides that an applicant does not qualify to be accepted on the housing register because the applicant or a member of their household has a history of unacceptable behaviour that makes them unsuitable to be a tenant, the applicant will be informed in writing of this decision and the reasons for the decision.
+They will also be informed how they can become a qualifying person, for example, by agreeing an arrangement to make payments towards rent arrears and adhering to this, or by the applicant showing that the circumstances or behaviour that made them unsuitable to be a tenant, has changed. - 3.5.4 If an applicant is accepted onto the register but a change in their behaviour means that they are no longer a qualifying person, their housing application will be cancelled, and the applicant will be notified in writing of this decision and the reasons for the decision - 3.5.5 Applicants considered as not qualifying due to unacceptable behaviour have a right to ask for a review of the decision (see Chapter 6).